 The shifting points shown in the table are recommendations.
-Individual shifting points can differ from the table.
+Vehicle owners may determine that their own individual shifting patterns may differ from those stated and are additionally appropriate for individual riding styles.

-Close the throttle.

-- Slowly pull clutch hand lever in against handlebar grip to fully disengage clutch. - Press the gear shift lever down to the end of its travel and release. - 4.
-Ease out the clutch lever and gradually open the throttle. - Repeat the previous steps to engage remaining gears.
+- 1. Close the throttle. - 2.
+Disengage the clutch (pull the clutch lever in). - Press the gear shift lever down to the end of its travel and release. - 4.
+Ease out the clutch lever and gradually open the throttle. - 5.
+Repeat the previous steps to engage remaining gears.

-- Disengage the clutch completely before each gear change. - Partially open the throttle so the engine does not drag when clutch lever is released.
+- Disengage the clutch completely before each gear change. - Partially close the throttle so the engine will not drag when clutch lever is released).